 And that is where breeders and owners most often fail the canine.
 Bone and joint deformities are usually the result of accelerated growth and/or obesity at any age but they are made worse by lack of exercise and poor diet.
 Wild carnivores are never, ever obese and in order to survive, they get plenty of exercise.

-Only after you've wrapped your mind around that common sense concept, should you listen to the sales hype about genetic markers, DNA tests, X-rays, etc. Tests only tell you what is, not how to preserve it and rarely do they help you prevent it.
+Only after you've wrapped your mind around that common sense concept, should you listen to the sales hype about genetic markers, DNA tests, X-rays, etc. Tests only tell you what is, not how to prevent the problem for which you are testing.

-Lateral patellar luxation is common to large and giant breed dogs (kneecap ligament slips to outside of the leg, causing dog to limp or carry the leg).
-A shallow groove may be inherited but expression of the problem is dictated by growth rate, muscle strength, and weight.
+Lateral patellar luxation is common to large and giant breed dogs (kneecap ligament slips towards the outside of the leg) causing dog to limp or carry the leg.
+A shallow patellar groove may be inherited but expression of the problem is dictated by growth rate, muscle strength, and weight.
 Most large and giant breed puppies are overfed and under-exercised.
-Roadwork is only for adults.
-Large grassy paddocks in which to run and play are natural for healthy puppies.

 No species is born with bad spinal, hip, elbow, or knee joints